Gagniuc/PC-World/README.md

 </div>

-In this example, the scanner again targets `192.168.1.5` across the full port range.
-Open ports are written to the result area together with timestamps and, when recognized, the corresponding service names.
-The screenshot records ports such as `135`, `139`, `445`, `623`, `5040` and `16992`.
-The existence of both the integrated scanner window and this standalone presentation reflects the way these functions evolved during development.
-The archive preserves several working forms rather than one artificially normalized final implementation.
+In this example, ports `135`, `139` and `445` are identified respectively as **DCE endpoint resolution**, **NETBIOS Session Service** and **Microsoft DS**.
+Other detected ports, including `623`, `5040` and `16992`, are reported as open even when the application does not have a corresponding service name in its internal list.
+The first line records the target address, the requested port range and the scan start time, while the final line reports that the scan has completed and records the completion time.
+The status bar at the bottom also shows the current port during execution.
+This capture therefore provides a more complete view of the information produced by the port scanner during an actual full range scan.

 <hr>

 ### IP range scanner

 The project also contains a separate **Scanner IP de precizie**.
 Instead of testing many ports on one machine, this utility examines a range of IP addresses while testing one selected TCP port.
+This utility complements the TCP port scanner by reversing the scanning logic.
+Instead of probing many ports on one host, it probes one selected port across many IP addresses.
+The purpose was to identify systems exposing a specific service within a given address interval, making the tool suitable for simple local-network discovery and service-oriented host enumeration.
+The screenshot below shows the preserved **Scanner IP de precizie** interface.
+The user provides the start and end IP addresses as separate octets and selects the target port to be tested.
+During execution, the application advances through the requested range and writes the results to the log window, reporting which hosts respond on the selected port.

 <div align="center">